MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The AST representation of a mod's ((TODO:insert mod language name here)) file describes exactly how the text file should be formatted in order to be valid.

+# Case sensitivity

+All resource paths should match case sensitively, meaning that if `foo.png` is sitting in the mod, `.sprite_path = Foo.png` would cause our compiler to throw an error.

+This is achieved by the game developer by looping over every path part, and checking whether a directory/file with the exact same name is present in the path part.

+# Everything is in a single <TODO:insert modding language name here> file

+This is incredibly valuable, as it makes it much easier to help modders who have bugs in their scripts, as the single file is all that needs to be sent.

+Contrast this with Lua, where modders use `require()` and `dofile()` to load arbitrary files in a recursive fashion, where the entire mod often needs to be sent to someone who wants to help.

+If a modder wants to add an unused <TODO: insert modding language name here> file to their mod, they have to put it in a special `ignored` directory, which is ignored by the game.

 # Hot reloading

 It's the game's responsibility to recompile the DLLs whenever mod code is changed.